-It’s been two years to the day since I last posted here at A New Day and today I return.
+It’s been two years since stopped posting each week, only posting when I felt moved to share here at A New Day and today I recommitting.
 I am ready.
 It has been a long and arduous twenty-four months and I desperately needed time to heal.
 There were 99 reasons to wallow in sadness but hope allows the 100th reason to return to creating a joyful life.
 Backing away and gathering from others what I gave so freely to everyone allowed me to see my life clearly.
 I needed to seek counsel from others who were in a better place emotionally and spiritually and allow them to, this time, share what they know with me.

 During the time I chose to step away we had to live each day doing really hard things again and again but yet here we are.
 Among other devastating events, we lost my in-laws, my husband was an only child, his parents had been divorced 30+ years and lived on opposite sides of the country yet within a month suddenly they were both gone.
 We lost my father within a calendar year of their deaths.